fatih/subvim/README.md

 Some more awesome features:

 * On the fly "Goto symbol, definition" feature.
 No need to install external plugins or binaries.
-[41](http://ctags.sourceforge.net/languages.html) languages + Go, Coffeescript, Objective-C, Markdown are supported.
+[41](http://ctags.sourceforge.net/languages.html) languages + Go, Rust, Coffeescript, Objective-C, Markdown are supported.
 * Full featured autocompletion
 * Restore latest state (tab, files) when quitting and restarting again.